Team-Tools-JU/mobile-app/README.md

 ### disableSteering() :
 This function removes the steering view and pushes a new view to display for the user.

-## A1.3: The App shall visualize sensor data from the collision avoidance sensor on the Mower

-#### To be able to visualize the path and collision events from the mower, the following functions are being used:

 ### getSignalStrength() :
 This function retrieves data from the mower, how close to an object it currently is and updates the signalStrength variable accordingly.
 This in turn will update the collision icon.

 ### getPositions() :
 This function retrieves vectors from the backend and transform these into coordinates, that will be displayed as a path on the view.

+## A1.1 The App shall establish a wireless connection with the Robot

+### Bluetooth has been implemented as a communication protocol between the app and mower.

+## A1.2 The App shall take user input and translate this to drive commands passed to the Robot

+### The app visualizes buttons for the user to press, that will steer the mower.
+This is done by calling the *send()* method describes previously, which will send data to the mower who will execute the commands.

+## A1.3: The App shall visualize sensor data from the collision avoidance sensor on the Mower

+### The app recieves data from the mower, by calling *getSignalStrength()* and updates the view, which visualizes how close the mower is to an object and tells the user if a collision has occurred.

 ## Getting Started